GrosvenorTechnology/OemAccessApi/documentation/Entities/AccessControlUser.md

 ]
 ````

 **[verifier[]] (empty)** Verifiers provide secondary verification for a user that has been identified by an identifier.
 For example a PIN number.
 It is possible to also define a *duress* PIN that will also silently raise an event.
+Details on encoding the pin number are shown in the section on Encoding Pins.

 ### Permissions